developer-zebra/developer-zebra-site/src/emdk-for-android/6-10/tutorial/tutSimulScanAPI/index.md

 ---
-title: Capture critical data from documents using SimulScan API
+title: Using SimulScan APIs to Capture Data
 layout: guide.html
 product: EMDK For Android
 productversion: '6.10'